What you need to know about payday loans

 Risks of payday loans

-If you can’t pay your payday loan off in full on the requested date, you’ll have to roll your loan over, meaning you’ll be responsible for the principal balance and additional fees and interest.
-Plus, there’s the high risk of default that could lead to credit damage and wage garnishment if a lender sues you.
+If you can’t pay your payday loan off in full on the requested date, you’ll have to roll your loan over, meaning asking the lender for an extension of the original repayment deadline.
+When rolling over the debt, you’ll be responsible for the principal balance and additional fees and interest.
+About 80 percent of payday loans are rolled over and research has shown that payday lenders’ bottom lines rely on borrowers being stuck in a cycle of debt.
+There’s also the high risk of default, which could lead to credit damage and wage garnishment if a lender sues you.

 “The danger of payday loans is less about the APR and much more about the extremely short repayment period.
 If you need money immediately, you probably aren’t concerned with the annualized cost.
 In your mind, the loan will be repaid with your next paycheck, so APR is not even on your radar.
 The problem is if your last paycheck wasn’t enough to cover your expenses in between pay periods, where will the money come from to pay the extra payday loan fee you’ll owe?
 Also, unlike a credit card or personal loan, there’s no monthly payment option with a payday loan.
 You must pay the entire loan balance and the payday loan fee in full by your next paycheck.
 If you don’t, the rollover cycle begins, creating a devastating financial debt cycle for people already living paycheck to paycheck.”